2023 Most Popular Anthropology Associate Degree Schools in Texas

 Check out the anthropology associate degree programs at these schools if you want to attend one of the most popular in Texas.

-Our analysis found Austin Community College District to be the most popular school for anthropology students who want to pursue a associate degree in Texas.
-Austin Community College District is a very large public school located in the large city of Austin.
+Our 2023 rankings named Austin Community College District the most popular school in Texas for anthropology students working on their associate degree.
+Austin Community College District is a fairly large public school located in the large city of Austin.

 Of the 13 students majoring in anthropology at Austin Community College District, 31% are male and 69% are female.